awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 in the input [decryption materials](structures.md#decryption-materials) using its [child keyrings](#child-keyrings) and, if it is specified, its [generator keyring](#generator-keyring).
-It MUST attempt to decrypt using these keyrings until it either succeeds in decryption, or it has no more child keyrings or a generator keyring to attempt decryption with.
+It MUST attempt to decrypt using these keyrings until it either succeeds in decryption, or it has attempted to decrypt using all its child keyrings and, if it is specified, its generator keyring.
 If a generator keyring is specified, it MUST be used first.

 For each [keyring](keyring-interface.md) to be used for decryption,